sergv/atomic-counter/Readme.md

 # Memory overhead

-Each unlifted value of type `Counter` is a singleton mutable array from GHC primitives under the hood.
+In pure Haskell (i.e. with `no-cmm` flag enabled) each unlifted value of type `Counter` is a singleton mutable array from GHC primitives under the hood.
 Thus it occupies at least `platform integer size` + `array size` + `header` bytes which should typically be at least 3 machine words.
 Lifted values may occupy more depending on optimizations.

+By default CMM will be enabled which should save one word of overhead because there would be no array any more hence no need to store trivial size.